evewrright/miniproject2EveWright/README.md

 ### Installing

-* Download the [Higher Education Predictors of Student Success Dataset](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention?resource=download) as a CSV and name it 'students'.
-Then, add the students.csv file to this repository.
+* Download the [Higher Education Predictors of Student Success Dataset](https://www.kaggle.com/datasets/thedevastator/higher-education-predictors-of-student-retention?resource=download) as a CSV and name it 'dataset'.
+Then, add the dataset.csv file to this repository.

 ### Executing program